miguelgondu/blog_hugo/content/posts/2024-03-16/when-does-vanilla-gpr-fail.md

 ## Fitting a GP to it

-Consider the most vanilla GP model: an exact model with an RBF kernel
+Consider the most vanilla GP: an exact model with an RBF kernel

 ```python
 class ExactGPModel(gpytorch.models.ExactGP):